Table of Contents:

 Design 6.
 Start with a Solid Surface

 In the sixth design, the artist fills the entire surface of the slice with A701 Mars Black.
 Next, she adds A202 Vermilion Red, A802 Neon Orange, and A502 Lemon Yellow.
 She then pours A101 Titanium White in drops and, using the sculpting tool, creates a design.
-She adds A1203 Solar Gold glitter as a finishing touch.
+If you don't have a sculpting tool, you can use a toothpick, or any item you don't mind temporarily getting paint on that will create a line.
+She adds gold glitter as a finishing touch.

 Design 7.
 The Dirty Pour Technique